Last Updated on 17 January 2026 by Cycloscope

 Is Ukraine the most dangerous country in Europe?

 Whenever I tell anyone I’m living in Ukraine, one of their first two questions is, “Is it safe?”
 (The other is, “Is it cold?”)
 Yes, absolutely!
 (And “Yes, especially in January!”)
-Ukraine came to international attention in 2014 with the Euromaidan Revolution, which saw the people ousting their corrupt president and restarting their government.
+Ukraine came to international attention in 2014 with the Euromaidan Revolution, which saw the people oust their corrupt president and restart their government.

 From the imposing Soviet architecture to the wildly romanticized marauding Cossacks to the early years of its recent independence, Ukraine’s history and culture will completely engross you.

 Ukraine is also crazily affordable.
 Craft beers are a dollar or two, long-distance trains can cost less than fifteen bucks, and hostel dorm bunks are as low as five dollars!
-I live a very comfortable life in Kyiv and am able to afford amazing holidays in the Carpathian Mountains for a fraction of what they’d cost in the States or Europe.
+I live a very comfortable life in Kyiv and can afford amazing holidays in the Carpathian Mountains for a fraction of what they’d cost in the States or Europe.

 Belarus